 At first there was a little hesitancy and skepticism when I said I was making a pizza with cherries.
 But I knew that the cherries, which I soaked in fine balsamic and then roasted on the pizza with the feta cheese, and prosciutto would have a delicious wow factor.
 We loved the flavour combo of this pizza.
 I added some caramelized onions along with fresh thyme and rosemary from the garden.
 This pizza had it all going on; sweet, tangy, salty, peppery and creamy on a crisp crust.
 I have to say, it was pretty sensational.

 If you want to save time you can use a pre made pizza crust, but homemade pizza dough is a cinch to make and to me, a homemade crust always takes pizza to the next level.
 If you like to use a bread maker for your dough, this recipe with beer is really good.
-This pizza would also be good on naan bread.
+This balsamic cherry, feta & prosciutto pizza would also be good on a naan bread crust, just like this Chicken Tikka Masala Pizza

 This recipe makes two (approximately) 10 inch pizzas.